-Dispose of customer information in a secure manner.
+Dispose of customer information in a secure manner

-- Hire or designate a records retention manager to supervise the disposal of records containing nonpublic personal information.
+- Hire or designate a records retention manager to supervise the disposal of records containing nonpublic personal information

-- Shred customer information recorded on paper.
+- Shred customer information recorded on paper

-- Erase all data when disposing of computers, diskettes, magnetic tapes, hard drives, or any other electronic media that contain customer information.
+- Erase all data when disposing of computers, diskettes, magnetic tapes, hard drives or any other electronic media that contain customer information

-- Effectively destroy the hardware.
+- Effectively destroy the hardware

-- Promptly dispose of outdated customer information.
+- Promptly dispose of outdated customer information

 - Use appropriate oversight or audit procedures to detect the improper disclosure or theft of customer information.
-For example, supplement each of your customer lists with at least one entry (such as an account number or address) that you control, and monitor use of this entry to detect all unauthorized contacts or charges.
+For example, supplement each of your customer lists with at least one entry (such as an account number or address) that you control, and monitor use of this entry to detect all unauthorized contacts or charges

-- Maintain a close inventory of your computers.
+- Maintain a close inventory of your computers

 Managing System Failures

-Effective security management includes the prevention, detection, and response to attacks, intrusions, or other system failures.Maintain up-to-date and appropriate programs and controls by:
+Effective security management includes the prevention, detection, and response to attacks, intrusions, or other system failures.
+Effective ways to maintain up-to-date appropriate programs and controls include:

-- Following a written contingency plan to address any breaches of your physical, administrative, or technical safeguards.
+- Following a written contingency plan to address any breaches of your physical, administrative, or technical safeguards

-- Checking with software vendors regularly to obtain and install patches that resolve software vulnerabilities.
+- Checking with software vendors regularly to obtain and install patches that resolve software vulnerabilities

-- Using anti-virus software that updates automatically.
+- Using anti-virus software that updates automatically

-- Maintaining up-to-date firewalls, particularly if you use broadband Internet access or allow employees to connect to your network from home or other off-site locations.
+- Maintaining up-to-date firewalls, particularly if you use broadband Internet access or allow employees to connect to your network from home or other off-site locations

-- Providing central management of security tools for your employees and passing along updates about any security risks or breaches.
+- Providing central management of security tools for your employees and passing along updates about any security risks or breaches

 - Take steps to preserve the security, confidentiality, and integrity of customer information in the event of a computer or other technological failure.
-For example, back up all customer data regularly.
+For example, back up all customer data regularly

-Maintain systems and procedures to ensure that access to nonpublic consumer information is granted only to legitimate and valid users.
-For example, use tools like passwords combined with personal identifiers to authenticate the identity of customers and others seeking to do business with the financial institution electronically.
+- Maintain systems and procedures to ensure that access to nonpublic consumer information is granted only to legitimate and valid users.
+For example, use tools like passwords combined with personal identifiers to authenticate the identity of customers and others seeking to do business with the financial institution electronically

-Disposing of Consumer Report Information
+How to Properly Dispose of Consumer Report Information